sanmue/arch-linux-installation-guide/README.md

 /dev/vda                  254:0    0    25G  0 disk
 ├─/dev/vda1               254:1    0     1G  0 part
 └─/dev/vda2               254:2    0    24G  0 part
-  └─/dev/mapper/cryptroot 253:0    0    24G  0 crypt
+  └─/dev/mapper/root 253:0    0    24G  0 crypt
 ```

 #### Note regarding passwort input at boot

-With current setup, when starting your machine you will be asked twice for a password for decrypting: 1x bootloader, 1x cryptroot.
+Grub: With current setup, when starting your machine you will be asked twice for a password for decrypting: 1x bootloader, 1x encrypted root partition.

 > :memo: **keyfile**
-> You can generate and add a keyfile to [unlock cryptroot at boot](https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs), which has to be accessible only by root user.
+> You can generate and add a keyfile to [unlock encrypted root at boot](https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs), which has to be accessible only by root user.
 >
-> The steps will be described at a later point, see: 'Initramfs (Create initial ramdisk environment)' and 'BOOT LOADER -> GRUB', when in chroot environment.
+> The steps will be described at a later point (for Grub), see: 'Initramfs (Create initial ramdisk environment)' and 'BOOT LOADER -> GRUB', when in chroot environment.
 >
-> Since you will still have to enter a secure passphrase once on boot, and `/boot` is encrypted (on cryptroot), and for UEFI: ESP ist mounted to `/efi`, there should be no real security disadvantages.
+> Since you will still have to enter a secure passphrase once on boot, and `/boot` is encrypted (on encrypted root partition), and for UEFI: ESP ist mounted to `/efi`, there should be no real security disadvantages.

 - Unlocking the root partition at boot, with a keyfile embedded in the initramfs
   - <https://wiki.archlinux.org/title/Dm-crypt/Device_encryption#With_a_keyfile_embedded_in_the_initramfs>